Braden is like a walking encyclopedia, especially when it comes to:

 The perils associated with raw vegetables

-As an account supervisor, Braden acts as a liaison between our hospital clients and agency and oversees account managers and coordinators.
-Along with being a master chef, he is also an expert strategist and a self-proclaimed “data geek.”
+Braden is also a self-proclaimed “data geek.”
 He spends a large chunk of his time navigating the dynamic world of digital marketing and has a lot of knowledge to share.
+He constantly works to bring new ideas to the table, leveraging industry trends to create smarter marketing plans and in-depth analytic reports.

 Braden can pinpoint the moment in time when computer science first sparked his interest.
-He helped his father set up their family’s first computer and learned the art and science behind the device.
-This crash-course introduction made him comfortable working with computers for the rest of his life.
+He helped his father set up their family’s computer and learned the art and science behind the device.
+This crash-course introduction set the stage for what was to come.

 It might come as a surprise that Braden studied English in college, but perhaps not since he is intuitively creative.
 An avid writer, Braden landed his first job in SEO, writing content and learning how to boost rankings.
-The data side of it awakened his inner “nerd” and today Braden acts as a digital marketing consultant for our clients.
+Today, Braden contributes to many of our content marketing projects, lending a different perspective to our creative process.

 Each year, Braden and his wife Melissa host a fundraising event for LQTS (Long QT Syndrome) through the SADS Foundation.
 Over the past decade, they have raised more than $100,000.
 His favorite time spent is at home with his baby girls Cora and Kate.